 We have only briefly discussed exceptional features in this workshop.
-Further details can be found here.
+Further details can be found in the first paper, which is supplemented by the appendix of the second GIRO workshop reference here:

-Lo, J. (2011).
+- Lo, J. (2011 August).
 Extending the Mack bootstrap, hypothesis testing and resampling techniques.
-GIRO 2011 Conference Papers, 29-79.
+GIRO 2011 Conference Papers, 29-79. - Lo, J. (2011 October).
+Implementing the Mack model.
+GIRO 2011 Conference Workshop A9.